GNilsonne/cytokines_distributions/README.md

 # cytokines_distributions

-To run script, the following is required:

-- Data folder named IL6_data.
-Check Meta Research drive for a zipped version of this.
+## extract-IL6.R
+Reads raw data from each study, extracts the required data.
+Writes to file.
+No need to run this script unless you're adding a new data source.
+Writes the results to IL6-only-stacked.csv

+## IL6_distr.R
+- Requires the file IL6-only-stacked.csv, available from the Meta-Research drive.
+The file should be placed in the root of the project.
-- Set working directory to IL6_data
+- Set working directory to root of project.